xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ## Expect Header Field

 Expect is an OPTIONAL header field and has the same meaning as defined in Section 10.1.1 of {{!RFC9110}}.
-Partial content uploads can still be large.
-Clients SHOULD send the 100-Continue expectation to ensure the server is willing to accept the size of the content being sent.
+It is still possible for partial content uploads to be large.
+Clients SHOULD send the 100-Continue expectation to ensure that the server is willing to accept the size of the content being sent.
 If the client sends more partial content than the server is willing to accept in a single request, it MUST respond with 413 (Payload Too Large).
 The server SHOULD also respond with the Allow-Length header field ({{allow-length}}) to indicate the maximum length allowed by the server.

 ## Resource Contention